 Diabetes also increases your risk of glaucoma and other eye problems.

-You may not know your eyes are harmed until the problem is very bad.
+You may not notice that your eyes are damaged until the problem is very bad.
 Your doctor can catch problems early if you get regular eye exams.
+This is very important.
+The early stages of diabetic retinopathy don't cause changes in vision and you won't have symptoms.
+Only an eye exam can detect the problem, so that steps can be taken to prevent the eye damage from getting worse.

 Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1 to 2 years by an eye doctor who takes care of people with diabetes.
 An eye doctor has equipment that can check the back of your eye much better than your regular doctor can.